 Just off the coast of the Palm Beaches, I slip beneath the surface of the crystal waters and descend into a colorful coral reef bustling with activity.
 A pair of queen angelfish glide past a moray eel, which bares its needle-sharp teeth.
 A hawksbill sea turtle floated into view.
 Purple sea fans sway with the current.

 Reef diving is just one of many natural attractions in Palm Beach County, where unexpected possibilities come to life every day.

 Take an adrenaline-pumping airboat ride through the Everglades or embark on a lion country safari.
 Reel in marlin on a deep-sea fishing trip or catch bass in the Loxahatchee River.
 Picnic on secluded beaches.

 Finish your action-packed adventure at area hotels, resorts and bed & breakfasts.
-Through late 2010, at participating properties, receive an extra night for $19.09 when you stay two, three or four nights.

 Overlooking the Atlantic Ocean, Palm Beach County boasts 47 miles of coastline.
 On a recent weekend, I visited one of my favorites: MacArthur Beach State Park in Singer Island.
 I boarded a tram that delivered me straight to the beach.
 Afterward, I enjoyed a blue grass concert at an outdoor pavilion.